Togekiss/socrates/README.md

 (Note: These instructions are for its current state of development.
 They will change when the code is clean and adapted to use on other servers.
 They're a mess, I know.
 Ask me for more info if you need!)

 - Create a folder named 'DCE' and download the CLI version of https://github.com/Tyrrrz/DiscordChatExporter
-- Create a file in the 'res' folder named 'bot_token.txt', and copy the bot's token.
-For now, any bot that can see your server's channels work.
-- Create a file in the 'res' folder named 'server_token.txt' and copy the server ID.
+- Copy the file in the 'res' folder named 'constants_empty.py', rename it 'constants.py' and fill in the fields.
 - Create a 'Elysium/Scenes/' folder tree.
 - Manually use DCE to download the channels in the previous folder.
 Should be saved in 'Category name/channel-name.json' format.
 Yep sorry still dont have a script that does it
 - Run 'idAssigner.py'